 On February 6, a winter storm hit Denver.
 Schools were delayed or cancelled, traffic slowed to a crawl, and police issued an Accident Alert.
 As horizontal snow graced your windshield wipers and your phone buzzed with the news, you felt a moment of dread.

 Accident Alert?
 What does that mean?

 Well friend, it means it’s a bad day for driving.
-If an area is under accident alert, it means the weather has created a so many car accidents that police will no longer respond to mild crashes.
+If an area is under accident alert, it means the weather has created so many car accidents or truck crashes that police will no longer respond to mild crashes.
 On February 6, the alert lasted most of the day, with 154 crashes reported by 5:00 PM.
 Normally, Colorado police will respond to any accident, no matter how mild.
 But if you have a mild accident during an accident alert, you are on your own.

 OK, but that guy behind me is following too close!
 If he slides into my bumper the police would still come, right?